 Here are some key points about amoxicillin.
-More detail and supporting information is in the main article.
+More information is in the main article.

 - Amoxicillin works by preventing bacteria from growing, and killing them.

-- Amoxicillin can be used to treat infections caused by bacteria but not those caused by viruses.
+- Amoxicillin can treat infections caused by bacteria but not those caused by viruses.

-- Amoxicillin can also be used in combination with other medications to treat certain stomach ulcers.
+- It can be used with other medications to treat some stomach ulcers.

-- Common side effects of amoxicillin include diarrhea, candidiasis (yeast overgrowth) and tooth discoloration.
+- Common adverse effects include diarrhea, candidiasis, and tooth discoloration.

 - Patients should always discuss their current state of health and medical history with their doctor before starting a course of amoxicillin.

-Amoxicillin belongs to a group of drugs called the penicillins which originate from a form of fungi called Penicillium fungi.
+Amoxicillin belongs to a group of drugs called the penicillins.
+They originate from a form of fungi called Penicillium fungi.

-Penicillins are antibiotic drugs, meaning that they are used to treat infections caused by bacteria and to eliminate the bacteria themselves.
+Penicillins are antibiotic drugs.
+They are used to treat infections caused by bacteria and to eliminate the bacteria.

-Amoxicillin fights bacteria by preventing them from forming cell walls and stopping them from growing.
+Amoxicillin fights bacteria and stops them from growing by preventing them from forming cell walls.
 This kills the bacteria and eventually eradicates the infection.

-Amoxicillin is not known to be effective against viral infections such as colds and flu.
+Amoxicillin and other antibiotics are not known to be effective against viral infections, such as colds and flu.

-As an antibiotic, amoxicillin is used to treat certain infections that have been caused by bacteria.
+As an antibiotic, amoxicillin is used to treat infections caused by bacteria.